Hello, Dr. Olson.

 So, my friend, stand at the bars at that gate, shouting, “Let me out!” for as long as you like, or choose to walk to the left or right, hoping that what you want to find will be somewhere down that new, unexplored path.

-A version of this post was previously published on Lorenaolson.com and is republished here with permission from the author.
+This post was previously published on Loren A. Olson, MD and is republished here with permission from the author.

 Have you read the original anthology that was the catalyst for The Good Men Project?
 Buy here: The Good Men Project: Real Stories from the Front Lines of Modern Manhood